 1. Requirements NONE 2.
 Application Deadlines By 16:30 of the final day of classes in the 2nd quarter of the 1st semester 3.
-Application "Application for Change in Division" form, approved and signed by the current and future supervisors, (where applicable) submitted to the Academic Office 4.
-Notification of results mid-March or mid-September 5.
+Application "Application for Change in Division" form, approved and signed by the current and future supervisors, (where applicable), submitted to the Academic Office 4.
+Notification of results by early March or early September 5.
 Contact Academic Office